 It is nothing strange that we as individuals have a hard time coming to grips with the “reality” of growing old.
 Naturally, “old” is one of those relative terms, depending where you are on the ‘long road a-winding‘.
 There was a time when I thought someone of 50 years was “old”.
 Not anymore!
 Now “old” is more like 80 in my mind.

-.
+I fully realize that my experience is nothing new in the human experience, but it is new for me.
 But there is still one hurdle that I can’t seem to get over in accepting that I am not 25 years old.
 That is the hurdle of my own mind.
 For, you see, even though I see other people are aging and realize they cannot be expected to do the things of a much younger person, I can’t seem to apply the reality to myself.

 Another thing that interferes with my thinking is looking around me & finding all these older people that can, and do, put an average 30 year old under the table when it comes to physical work or activity.
 I know a man right now who has 5 years on me & does work that I have see 25 year old guys walk away from with plain old exhaustion.
 If he can do that, why can’t I?